-Three.
+I thought of three reasons why it's hard to have a romantic relationship when you have a mental illness.
 Three?
-I am currently asking myself this.
-Perhaps 100 reasons is more realistic?
-That sounds about right but that would be like reading a bad romance novel.
-That said, I want to focus on three of the biggest reasons and all of these connect to the smaller ones–like a web of very bad dates.
-Sarcasm aside, it’s a serious issue and let’s explore it as such.
+Perhaps 100 reasons is more realistic.
+100 reasons sound about right, but then this post would feel like reading a bad romance novel.
+That said, I want to focus on the biggest reasons why romantic relationships with mental illness are so difficult and how they connect to the smaller reasons--like a web of very bad dates.

 Oh, dear!
-I must stop myself before I launch into a horrid story of my less than stellar choice of partners.
+I must stop myself before I launch into a horrid story of my less than stellar choices in partners.
 I think they would say the same about me.
 When I am depressed I am not fun.
 I do not laugh.
-Everyone, including the pets and dust on the table, pisses me off.
+Everyone, including the pets and dust on the table, pisses me off (Coping with Extreme Anger as a Symptom of Depression).
 It takes a, well, very unique person to hang on for the ride.

 Enough about me, let's focus on three reasons why it's hard to be in a romantic relationship.

->Fear of Disclosing Our Illness.
-Sometimes, we feel having a mental illness is something we should hide.
+2. Fear of Disclosing Our Illness.
+Sometimes, we feel having a mental illness is something we should hide (What is Stigma?).
 Of course we do not tell everyone.
 You don't shake a person's hand and state, for example: "Hi!
 I'm Natalie and I have Bipolar Disorder, ADHD, a history of substance abuse problems, disordered eating and some other things, want to go to the movies?"
 You get the ridiculous drift.

 When we first meet someone special, as time progresses, we begin to feel the need to tell them.
 Because we really do.
 But this isn't easy; it's like putting our heart on the line, hoping it won't get smashed.
-The fear connected to sharing that part of us and the impact it has on our lives is hard.
+The fear connected to sharing that part of us and the impact it has on our lives is hard (What to Tell a Date About Your Mental Illness).
 We might rather watch reality TV alone to avoid it (AKA me).

+We all have skeletons in the closet.
 Or, you know, five bottles of pills under the sink.
-Bad jokes aside, it’s absolutely true!
 Everyone goes through pain in their lives, all of our experiences are unique, but pain and struggle is a shared experience.
 Call me altruistic (unfortunately, I'm not) but I really believe this.